ahmeed-dhon/vault-input-script/README.md

 - You can follow this [official tutorial](https://developer.hashicorp.com/vault/tutorials/policies/policies "official tutorial") to create user with limited access through policy limitation

 ## Values that need to be updated
-- vault-root-token -> self explanatory
+- vault-root-token
-- your-kv-v2-engine-name -> self explanatory
+- your-kv-v2-engine-name
+- your-vault-domain-or-ip
+- entity-id-created-from-vault-guide
+- group-id-created-from-vault-guide

 ## How to run
 ### Make sure that you already updated all important values that need to be changed from above